tartavull/context/README.md

-# Orchestrator
+# Context

 > **Stop losing 39% of your AI's capability in long conversations.**

-Orchestrator is a desktop app that revolutionizes how you work with AI by keeping conversations short, focused, and optimally effective.
+Context is a desktop app that revolutionizes how you work with AI by keeping conversations short, focused, and optimally effective.
+Never lose context.

 <div align="center">